-Santa Cruz County pays the postage on vote-by-mail ballots.
-Voters may return their ballot in one of the following methods:
+Postage is paid on all vote-by-mail ballots.
+Voters may return their ballot in one of the following ways:

-- Mail it so it is received on time - Drop it off at one of our 24-hour drop boxes - o 701 Ocean St., Santa Cruz, in front of the county building - o 212 Church St., Santa Cruz, public parking lot - o 1 Civic Center Dr., Scotts Valley City Hall parking lot - 420 Capitola Ave., Capitola City Hall parking lot - 316 Rodriguez St., Watsonville public parking lot 14 - UCSC Quarry Plaza - Return it in person before and including Election Day at the County Elections Office or any of the City Clerks' Offices - Return it to a polling place on Election Day
+- Mail it so it is received on time - Drop it off at one of our 24-hour drop boxes - o 701 Ocean St., Santa Cruz, in front of the county building - o 212 Church St., Santa Cruz, public parking lot - o 1 Civic Center Dr., Scotts Valley City Hall parking lot - 420 Capitola Ave., Capitola City Hall parking lot - o 316 Rodriguez St., Watsonville public parking lot 14 - o UC Santa Cruz Quarry Plaza - o Graham Hill & Mt.
+Hermon Rd., Felton Covered Bridge Park parking lot - Cabrillo College parking lot R - Additional drop box locations will be added for the March 2024 election.
+They will be posted at www.votescount.us - Return it in person before and including Election Day at the County Elections Office or any of the City Clerks' Offices - Return it to a polling place on Election Day